XSEDE/ipf/docs/INSTALL.md

 ## Preparing for Install IPF

-- Before installing IPF operators should register their resource in RDR.
+- Before installing IPF operators should register their resource in RDR (4).
 - Install and run IPF on a single server for each resource.
 - If IPF will authenticate to Information Services using a X.509 host key/certificate, the public and private keys must be readable by the user running IPF.
 - To install IPF on machines that are part of multiple XSEDE resources please first review [XSEDE's Advanced Integration Options](https://www.ideals.illinois.edu/bitstream/handle/2142/99081/XSEDE_SP_Advanced_Integration_Options.pdf) documentation.